 Italy, Italian Government: 1 m

 In reality, the distance to be respected depends on the conditions.

 In the presence of wind outside or draughts in a room, airborne viral particles do not stagnate in the air, so the risk of contamination is less than in a confined room or in a taxi.

 In all cases, avoid staying in the direct airflow of another person.
 If you can smell the other person's breath, you are inhaling what they are exhaling including their viral particles, so move away.

-When a person speaks loudly, runs, rides a bike or is out of breath, they expel droplets and particles with more force so it is best to increase the distances.
+When a person speaks loudly, sings, runs, bikes or is out of breath, they expel droplets and particles with more force so it is best to increase the distances.